Home/Spotlight/Mashup Lab works with Indigenous Youth

 Mashup Lab has worked over the past year with Cape Breton University and Unama’ki College to develop and execute an Indigenous Youth Entrepreneurship Program.

-In June 2021 with the Cape Breton Partnership we launched a new cohort for the Indigenous Youth Entrepreneurship Program in Potlotek.
-This important program shows the value in investing in the youth of today to help create the leaders and entrepreneurs of tomorrow.
+In June 2021, with the Cape Breton Partnership, we launched a new cohort for the Indigenous Youth Entrepreneurship Program in Potlotek.
+This important program shows the value in investing in today’s youth to help create tomorrow’s leaders and entrepreneurs.

-The project became when the Cape Breton Partnership lead an extensive research study about the barriers to entrepreneurship for females and First Nations communities.
+The project began when the Cape Breton Partnership led an extensive research study about the barriers to entrepreneurship for females and First Nations communities.
 This research showed there was a need for youth training in these communities so that they could learn about entrepreneurship at a young age and explore the option of starting their own business and it becoming a viable business.

-This is the third cohort since the program began that Mashup Lab has lead in the organization and faciliation.
-Each program consists of four weeks of training, which includes skills development, followed by an eight-week work placement of the participants’ choice
+This is the third cohort since the program began that Mashup Lab has led in the organization and facilitation.
+Each program consists of four weeks of training, which includes skills development, followed by an eight-week work placement of the participants’ choice.

 The program is designed for youth between the ages of 15-30 and has plans to run two programs after this one, one in We’koqma’q and one in Wagmatcook, both located within the Bras d’Or Lake Biosphere region.

-Our work has proven to us that there is untapped entrepreneurial talent sitting on the sidelines in every rural community.
+Our work has proven to us that untapped entrepreneurial talent is on the sidelines in every rural community.

 CLICK HERE to book a no-obligation Discovery Call with Andrew to discuss how we might be able to help ACTIVATE the untapped entrepreneurial talent sitting in your community!